Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 01 - Introduction to the Cloud/README.md

     No physical access is required at any time.

 3. Resource Pooling:
 It is a pool of computing resources that can be dynamically allocated to users or customers as needed.
 In resource pooling, multiple customers services can run on shared physical infrastructure, which helps to reduce costs.
 Physical resources such as CPU, memory, storage, and networking are shared among customers.
 The cloud provider's infrastructure automatically determines which physical resources to allocate to a customer's virtual services.
-Some cloud services also provide dedicated or isolated physical resources for customers that require greater separation.
+Some cloud services also provide dedicated or isolated physical resources for customers that need more isolation.

+Resource Pooling means, AWS manages its underlying physical resources as a shared pool and dynamically allocates them to customers as needed.

-4. Rapid Elasticity:
+5. Rapid Elasticity:
    Resources can be scaled up and down as needed, automatically.
    No need to purchase resources for a one-time peak scenario.

-5. Pay-per-use Pricing:
+6. Pay-per-use Pricing:
    Payment is done only for resources actually used. such as, Server time / DB storage / Function calls etc.
    Payment method for cloud computing those charges based on uses.
    Server time by the second.
    No need to invest money in non-used resources.

-6. Monitoring:
+7. Monitoring:
    We can monitor our services and billing etc.

 # Types of Clouds: